What a recumbent trike is not

 More common pain areas (apart from where you are seated) such as the wrists and back are almost unaffected when riding a recumbent trike.
 The neck area are far less affected and, again from my own condition of having severe cervical spondylosis, this means the difference between riding or not.
 This ability for greater mobility and involvement in life doesn’t just affect me, my family also feels a release in my greater freedom as life for them is less restricted also in many ways.
 Yes, non-mass produced trikes are expensive, but in some instances you may be able to get assistance from local support groups or government funding:

-There are available some special gearing sets that can be fitted to your recumbent to make changing gears a piece of cake.
+There are some special gearing sets available that can be fitted to your recumbent to make changing gears a piece of cake.
 This can assist greatly for taking off on hills and coming to a stop at traffic lights – no need to be actually moving to change a gear and no chains clunking over sprockets.
-Of course, speaking of cake – you can carry unto 40kg on the optional rack and you already have a comfortable spot to eat.
+Of course, speaking of cake – you can carry 30 or 40 kilograms on the optional racks and you already have a comfortable spot to sit and eat.

 Recumbent Trike Comfort and Safety

-Grab handles can be fitted over the front wheels that can support your full weight as you get settled into or out of the seat.
+Grab handles or Stand-up Aids can be fitted over the front wheels that can support your full weight as you get settled into or out of the seat.

-A good mesh seat strung with elastic cord makes for and airy and comfortable mobile lounge (yes, compared to a bicycle seat – a lounge).
+A good breathable ergo-flow mesh seat makes for and airy and comfortable mobile lounge (yes, compared to a bicycle seat – a lounge).

 Recumbent Trikes and Kids

 Yes, trikes are also great for younger riders.
-These particular trikes are adult size trikes but can be quite suitable for younger riders.
-Modifications can also be made for smaller riders or those with other disabilities.
+Most trikes on this site are adult size trikes but can be quite suitable for younger riders.
+Modifications can also be made for smaller riders or those with other disabilities. .
+More and more trikes are becoming available for young riders.